fasiha/rosetta-cryptopals/README.md

     println!("repeat_key_xor demo passed!")
 }
 ~~~
-Just the first function, `encode()` is needed.
-And note that because this cipher is symmetric, `encode` also `decode`s.
+Just the first function, `codec()` is needed.
+This cipher is symmetric so the same function encodes and decodes.
 The second function `bytestohex()` is for the demo: for some reason, although the first challenge was base64-encoding, this problem gives the answer in hex, instead of base64.

 And then, for [challenge 6](https://cryptopals.com/sets/1/challenges/6), Cryptopals gives us a base64-encoded input!
 They never asked us to write a base64 *decoder*, so I spent most of my time doing that.
 Having read a lot more of the documentation on [iterators](https://doc.rust-lang.org/std/iter/trait.Iterator.html) and [slices](https://doc.rust-lang.org/std/primitive.slice.html) since I first wrote the `base64encode.rs` module, I was really able to improve first the encoder and then write a short decoder.